COVID-19 Information and Resources

-In our care settings, we are requiring that essential visitors be screened prior to any access to resident living spaces.
-The screening will include a form that records the name, contact information, duration and purpose of the visit and who is being visited, if applicable, and responses to the following:
+In our care settings, we are requiring that visitors be screened prior to any access to resident living spaces.
+The screening includes a form that records the name, contact information, duration and purpose of the visit and who is being visited, if applicable, and responses to the following questions:

 - Do you have a new cough, difficulty breathing, or fever?